Onion Futures Act

 The Onion Futures Act is a United States law banning the trading of futures contracts on onions as well as "motion picture box office receipts".
 In 1955, two onion traders, Sam Siegel and Vincent Kosuga, cornered the onion futures market on the Chicago Mercantile Exchange.
 The resulting regulatory actions led to the passing of the act on August 28, 1958.
-As of May 2025, it remains in effect.

 The law was amended in 2010 to add motion picture box office futures to the list of banned futures contracts, in response to lobbying efforts by the Motion Picture Association of America.

 History

 Onion trading

 Onion futures trading began on the Chicago Mercantile Exchange in the mid-1940s as an attempt to replace the income lost when the butter futures contract ceased.
 By the mid-1950s, onion futures contracts were the most traded product on the Chicago Mercantile Exchange.
 In 1955, they accounted for 20% of its trades.